Clickport vs Cloudflare Web Analytics in 2026

 The tracking you came for is missing

-If you came to web analytics from Google Analytics or any other dedicated analytics tool, you have a mental model of what "analytics" means.
+If you came to web analytics from Google Analytics or any other dedicated tool, you carry a picture of what "analytics" means.
 Visits, sources, pages, sure.
-Also: campaigns, conversions, events, search terms, downloads, outbound clicks, scroll depth, time on page, real-time visitor counts.
+But also campaigns, conversions, events, search terms, downloads, outbound clicks, scroll depth, time on page, a live visitor count.

 Cloudflare Web Analytics has none of those.